nanoquanta/tosdr/Specification:-services.md

 ## id

-The id is used by other files to refer to this specific file.
+The id is used by other files to refer to a specific json file.

 Keep it simple, lowercase.
 Use a "-" for any non-Az-01 character.